OxalisCommunity/oxalis/doc/installation.md

 8. Start Tomcat, check the logs for any errors and make sure the [oxalis status page](http://localhost/oxalis/status) seems right (the URL could be differet for your setup).
    Note!
 If you intend to terminate TLS in your Tomcat instance, the status pages resides at `https://localhost:443/oxalis/status`

-9. Attempt to send a sample invoice using the file `example.sh` file located in `oxalis-standalone`.
+9. Attempt to send a sample invoice using the file `example.sh` file located in `oxalis-dist/oxalis-standalone`.
    Do not forget to review the script first!